A new form of QCD coherence for multiple soft emissions using Glauber-SCET: Results for amplitudes with Glauber exchanges

-Here we state the Feynman rules and results for all the diagrams discussed in the main body of the paper.
+Here we derive the results for all the diagrams discussed in the main body of the paper.
 Since our results will mostly involve considering only a pair of hard partons, we will adopt the notation $n = n_i$ and $\bn = n_j$, and use $n\cdot \bn = 2$.